szepeviktor/w3-total-cache-fixed/readme.txt

 * Amazon.com: **+100 ms** (speed decrease) -> **-1% sales loss** [[1](http://home.blarg.net/~glinden/StanfordDataMining.2006-11-29.ppt)]

 A thousandth of a second is not a long time, yet the impact is quite significant.
 Even if you're not a large company (or just hope to become one), a loss is still a loss.
 However, there is a solution to this problem, take advantage.

-Search engines like Google, measure and factor in the speed of web sites in their ranking algorithm.
-When they recommend a site they want to make sure users find what they're looking for quickly.
-So in effect you and Google should have the same objective.

 Many of the other consequences of poor performance were discovered more than a decade ago: